 Active/Unencumbered State Nursing license

-Certification in Case Management may be required per facility/job
+Certification in Case Management may be required per facility/job, but is not required

 Current TB Screen